yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Dictionaries.rst

     get(['one', 'two', 'four'], eng2sp, default=None)

-This flexibility makes ``get`` out go-to method for accessing data from a dictionary.
+This flexibility makes ``get`` our go-to method for accessing data from a dictionary.

 .. note::